xfischer/npgsql/edb_docs/docs/en_us/net_guide/installing_and_configuring_the_net_connector.rst

 EnterpriseDB VSIX for Visual Studio 2015/2017/2019
 --------------------------------------------------

-``EDB Data Designer Extensibility Provider (EnterpriseDB VSIX)`` is a component that integrates Advanced Server database access into Visual Studio, thus providing Visual Studio integrated features.
+The EDB Data Designer Extensibility Provider (EnterpriseDB VSIX) is a component that integrates Advanced Server database access into Visual Studio, thus providing Visual Studio integrated features.

-It allows connecting to Advanced Server from within Visual Studio's Server Explorer, creating a model from an existing database, etc.
+EnterpriseDB VSIX allows you to connect to Advanced Server from within Visual Studio's Server Explorer and create a model from an existing database.
 Therefore, if Visual Studio features are desired, then EnterpriseDB VSIX must be utilized.

-EnterpriseDB VSIX is located in the following directory:
+EnterpriseDB VSIX files are located in the following directory:

    ``C:\Program Files\edb\dotnet\vsix\``

-The files available at the above location are the following:
+The files available at the above location are:

    | ``EnterpriseDB.vsix``
    | ``SSDLToPgSQL.tt``

-.. raw:: latex

-    \newpage

 Installation and Configuration for Visual Studio 2015/2017/2019
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following are the steps to install and configure EnterpriseDB VSIX.
+Use the following steps to install and configure EnterpriseDB VSIX.

 **Step 1:** Install EnterpriseDB VSIX to the desired version of Visual
-Studio with the ``EnterpriseDB.vsix`` installer at the following location:
+Studio with the ``EnterpriseDB.vsix`` installer:

   ``C:\Program Files\edb\dotnet\vsix\EnterpriseDB.vsix``

-If you already have an earlier version of the VSIX installed, it’s
+If you already have an earlier version of the VSIX installed, we
-highly recommended that you uninstall them to avoid conflicts.
+highly recommended that you uninstall it to avoid conflicts.

 It is no longer necessary or recommended to have ``EnterpriseDB.EDBClient``
 in your global assembly cache (GAC).

-**Step 2:** Relaunch Visual Studio and verify from ``Tools > Extensions
+**Step 2:** Relaunch Visual Studio and verify from the ``Tools > Extensions
 and Updates…`` menu that the EnterpriseDB extension is installed.

-**Step 3:** Add the ``System.ValueTuple.dll`` assembly in the global
-assembly cache (GAC) with the ``gacutil`` utility using the Visual Studio
+**Step 3:** Use the ``gacutil`` utility at the Visual Studio Developers
-Developers Command line from the following location.
+Command Line from the following location to add the ``System.ValueTuple.dll``
+library to the global assembly cache (GAC):

   ``C:\Program Files\edb\dotnet\vsix\System.ValueTuple.dll``